 6. Higher-Score Guarantee

 Let’s face it, preparing for and taking the GMAT can be an expensive decision no matter what company you decide to use for your prep.
 With that in mind, having your purchase backed by a guarantee can relieve some of the stress of investing in a prep course.
-Target Test Prep promises that your Quantitative score will increase after taking their course, or else provide you with a full refund of your purchase.
-In order to qualify, you must have taken the GMAT at least once previously and completed all instruction modules in your chosen course.
+Target Test Prep promises that your Quantitative score* will increase after taking their course; if not, they’ll provide you with a full refund.
+In order to qualify, you must have taken the GMAT at least once previously and completed all instruction modules in your chosen Target Test Prep course.

 - 500+ individual lessons